A book-length history of the 1812 privateer is available on board

 WAR

-When war broke out in June of 1812, Salem was one of the busiest ports in the young United States, but for the last decade, her prosperity had been precarious.
-Twenty years of war in Europe had led to Salem vessels being seized by both sides.
+When war broke out in June of 1812, Salem was one of the busiest ports in the young United States.
+But for the last decade, her prosperity had been precarious.
+Twenty years of war in Europe had led to Salem vessels being seized by both the British and the French.
 American seamen were continually being impressed — kidnapped — by a Royal Navy desperate for men.
 Worst of all, America’s foreign trade had been shut down for over a year by President Jefferson’s disastrous Embargo.

 In a war against the world’s most powerful navy, the mariners of Salem had few options open to them.
 They could carry on with business as usual, bringing back cargoes of tea, silks, and pepper from the rich East — but they ran the risk of being captured by British cruisers or privateers and losing everything.
 They could go privateering themselves, playing cat-and-mouse with fat British merchant ships and dangerous British men of war.
 Or they could ‘swallow the anchor’ — sit at home and watch their savings dwindle, praying for peace.